telerik/kendo-ui-core/docs/controls/layout/notification/overview.md

 ### Existing Instances

-Similar to all other Kendo UI widgets, an existing Notification instance is accessed via the `.data("kendoNotification")` jQuery method, executed by the jQuery object of the originating element.
+To access an existing Notification instance, use the `.data("kendoNotification")` jQuery method, executed by the jQuery object of the originating element.

 For detailed information on how to get a reference to a Kendo UI widget, see [this help topic]({% slug initialize_widgets_using_jquery_plugins_installation %}#getting-reference-to-a-kendo-ui-widget).